-I spent some time doing a bit of research about the woman who gave birth to our dear Jung II-woo.
 Her name is Sim Yeon-ok.
 She is a professor of the Department of Traditional Arts and Crafts at Korea National University of Cultural Heritage.
 She is an expert of Ancient Korean fabrics and researches how they were made.
-They build looms and try to make the fabrics.

-So this means that she speaks Chinese too!
-(She speaks English too)
+Yes, this means that she speaks Chinese too!
+(She speaks English very well too.)

 I found a great article from a magazine called Koreana, where she has researched about the use of gold weaved into cloth.This is a photo from that article.
 Photo Cr.
 Ahn Hong-beom for Koreana Magazine.